You Give Good Love: Background

+A demo tape of the song had been initially sent to Cope's idol, soul singer Roberta Flack, who she explained, had "expressed familiarity with her work" and wanted the songwriter to pen a song for her after the two met during Flack's tour with Kashif as her opening act.
+Cope penned two other songs during this period - "Livin' for Your Love" and "Show Me", which would be recorded that same year by artists Melba Moore and Glenn Jones respectively.
+Both songs became R&B hits, peaking in the top ten on the R&B chart in 1984.

-It had been initially sent to her idol, soul singer Roberta Flack but the songwriter was rebuffed by Flack's assistant with an angry "don't call us, we'll call you" retort.
-When Kashif heard the song at his apartment in New York City, a light bulb came out in his mind that flashed "hit! hit!"
-Kashif then advised La La to rewrite the song and "make it a double entendre".
+Cope sent a demo tape of the song to Flack after she wrote in the middle of her writing an assignment from Julliard.
+The songwriter was reportedly sick and under the weather when she brought her tape to the Dakota apartment Flack was staying at in Manhattan.
+When she called Flack's office to receive word about the demo, the songwriter was rebuffed by Flack's assistant with an angry "don't call us, we'll call you" retort, leaving Cope upset.
+After Kashif heard the song at his apartment in New York City, a light bulb came out in his mind that flashed "hit! hit!"
+Kashif then advised Cope to rewrite the song for Houston and "make it a double entendre".

 Recording and composition

-Kashif called Griffith after hearing La La's demo and told him, "I think I have a song for you" and invited Griffith and Houston to the New Jersey studio where he worked at to listen to the song.
-Griffith recalled that there was a demo but La La wanted to sing it live with her piano playing.
-In an interview with Billboard, La La mentioned as she was finishing the song, "[Houston] picked up on the lyrics and was singing it along with me."
+Kashif called Griffith after hearing Cope's demo and told him, "I think I have a song for you" and invited Griffith and Houston to the New Jersey studio where he worked at to listen to the song.
+Griffith recalled that there was a demo but Cope wanted to sing it live with her piano playing.
+In an interview with Billboard, Cope mentioned as she was finishing the song, "[Houston] picked up on the lyrics and was singing it along with me," to Cope's astonishment.

-Afterwards, Gerry Griffith remarked "'that's the song – that's what I've been looking for.'
+Afterwards, Griffith remarked "'that's the song – that's what I've been looking for.'
 It was the kind of tune that had the emotion that she could get into and sing her heart out."

-Houston immediately loved it and, according to Kashif, recorded the song immediately after La La performed it, stunning Kashif and Griffith, who claims Houston recorded it in a single take.
+Houston immediately loved it and, according to Kashif, recorded the song immediately after Cope performed it, stunning Cope, Kashif and Griffith, who claims Houston recorded it in a single take.

-According to Musicnotes.com, "You Give Good Love" is an R&B song with the tempo of "moderately" under 76 beats per minute.
+The song included Bashiri Johnson on percussion, J. T. Lewis on drums, and Ira Siegel on rhythm guitar, Kashif himself programmed synthesized instruments including a bass marimba that opens the song, while Houston, Cope and Yogi Lee sang background vocals.
+According to the sheet music provided by Universal Music Publishing, "You Give Good Love" is an R&B song with the tempo of "moderately" under 76 beats per minute.